zoraviel/CSS-assignment-3/README.md

 **Test your page** for all the font options by deleting, saving and reloading &mdash; as many times as needed.

 **TIP:** When you're selecting a font for the operating system you don't have (Mac or Windows), you can [look it up on Wikipedia](https://en.wikipedia.org/wiki/List_of_typefaces) to see an image of how it looks.
 Not on Wikipedia?
 Then is it really a *common* font?

+CREATING THESE FONT STACKS CORRECTLY IS IMPORTANT TO YOUR GRADE FOR THIS ASSIGNMENT.

 ### Part 2: Grid layout using grid areas